wolfm2/oF_2018SP/README.md

   6. git pull			: Downloads changes from your classmates
   7. git push			: Uploads changes you've made
 ```
-You can iterate over 3-7 as often as you want.
+You can iterate over these steps as often as needed.
 Every time you get a new part of your project working you should commit it so you can return to it later if needed.

 For every project, some IDE files will **never** upload.
 This is intentional as all environments generate huge files which don't relate to the app functionality.
 The only files you need are in the "src" and (maybe) "data" directories.